TizenTeam/tau/README.md

 </pre>

-The listview in the example above uses the autodividers component from web-ui-fw.
-If you can see list dividers containing alphabetical letters at the appropriate points in the listview, you can be fairly confident that web-ui-fw has loaded correctly.
+The listview in the example above uses the autodividers component from tizen-web-ui-fw.
+If you can see list dividers containing alphabetical letters at the appropriate points in the listview, you can be fairly confident that tizen-web-ui-fw has loaded correctly.

 Using the custom theme
 ----------------------

-Replace the standard jQuery Mobile theme file with the web-ui-fw-theme.css file.
+Replace the standard jQuery Mobile theme file with the tizen-web-ui-fw-theme.css file.
 For example:

 <pre>
 &lt;!-- load the custom theme instead of jquery.mobile-1.0.min.css --&gt;
-&lt;link rel="stylesheet" href="web-ui-fw/web-ui-fw-theme.css" /&gt;
+&lt;link rel="stylesheet" href="tizen-web-ui-fw/tizen-web-ui-fw-theme.css" /&gt;

 &lt;!-- load jQuery and jQuery Mobile JavaScript--&gt;
 &lt;script src="http://code.jquery.com/jquery-1.6.4.min.js"&gt;&lt;/script&gt;
 &lt;script src="http://code.jquery.com/mobile/1.0/jquery.mobile-1.0.min.js"&gt;&lt;/script&gt;

-&lt;!-- load the web-ui-fw as above --&gt;
+&lt;!-- load the tizen-web-ui-fw as above --&gt;
 ...
 </pre>